The quickest and easiest way to comply with the U.S. DOT Biennial Update is through an online application: Biennial Update Online Application

 If you prefer to speak to a processing officer or file by phone call 240-544-0881 for the Biennial Update Division, Monday through Friday 8AM-6PM CST & Saturdays 9AM-2PM CST.

 Unable to complete online?
 No problem.
 Alternatively you may complete the Biennial Update through a paper application by mail or faxing it over by e-Fax.
-To request an application by mail please complete this request form: Paper Application Request Form and pay the appropriate fee.

 The United States Department of Transportation Biennial Update is a federal requirement pertaining to and required of all entities operating under a federally-issued U.S. DOT Number.
 A U.S. DOT number is a "number" issued by the Federal Motor Carrier Safety Administration (FMCSA) that "tags" your vehicles with the federal Department of Transportation thereby making your vehicles available for monitoring and safety performance analysis.